mnp/longshoreman/README.md

 Schleps symbolic link contents for dockerfile ADD and COPY

 ## Usage
-Copy the '''longshoreman''' script to your PATH.
-Then, just use it instead of your '''docker build''' command.
+Copy the `longshoreman` script to your PATH.
+Then, just use it instead of your `docker build` command.

     longshoreman [docker args] build [more docker args]